-The occurrence of late structural stage or long-lived structural elements of the forest such as over-mature trees, shrubs; thickets and large coarse woody debris (CWD) can be reduced in areas of wandoo forest subject to timber harvest.
+The occurrence of late structural stage or long-lived structural elements of the forest such as over-mature trees mature second-storey trees and shrubs; thickets and large coarse woody debris (CWD) can be reduced in areas subject to timber harvest.
+Attention is required to ensure the retention of these important habitat elements of forests.
 These elements, referred to as legacy elements, are important contributors to complexity, connectivity and heterogeneity at the local scale.

 Over-mature trees with hollows provide nesting and roosting sites for a wide range of hollow dependent species.
-To retain a supply of hollow bearing trees some mature trees beginning to senesce must also be retained to supply tree hollows when the current cohort of over-mature trees collapse.
+To retain a supply of hollow bearing trees, some mature trees beginning to senesce must also be retained to supply tree hollows when the current cohort of over-mature trees collapse.
 This creates a cycle with collapsed trees providing ground hollows, habitat for fauna and substrate for saproxylic communities and cryptogams.
-All are important to maintain the species richness of the forest.
+All are important in maintaining the species richness of the forest.